writememe/day-one-net-toolkit/README.md

 3) This provides information in a format which is easy to understand for management.

-4) It demonstrates the advantages of using Nornir as we can access many mature Python modules such as [Openpyxl](https://openpyxl.readthedocs.io/en/stable/index.html), as Nornir is pure Python
+4) It demonstrates the advantages of using Nornir as we can access many mature Python modules such as [Openpyxl](https://openpyxl.readthedocs.io/en/stable/index.html), as Nornir is pure Python.

 ## Known Issues

-At the time of writing, there are two known issues with workarounds for this toolkit
+At the time of writing, there are two known issues with workarounds for this toolkit.

 ### NAPALM - nxos - get_interfaces_ip